mlgvla/album-spot/notes.md

     - Add delete user_album with confirmation modal eg.<%= link_to "Delete", user_album_path(user_album), method: :delete, data: { confirm: "Are you sure you want to delete this album from your collection?" } %>

+    - build a review off of an existing user_album in review#new